The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 Care: The best part about this plant is you can forget it's there!
 Just like its buddy the cactus, this plant actually does well with little to no water for months.

-Sun: North, east or west facing areas are best.
-This plant can handle most anything but prefers to be out of harsh sunlight from south sun.
+Sun: North, east or west-facing areas are best.
+This plant can handle almost anything but prefers to be out of harsh sunlight from the south sun.

 image above: Plantura Magazine